 In addition to the demesnes, the River Liffey provides a significant opportunity for Strategic Open Space that can connect into a wider regional network and support opportunities for strategic walking and cycling routes, in addition to ecology and biodiversity linkages.
 However, the river, at present is almost inaccessible at most points in the town, with the exception of a few areas where access is possible, though limited due to overgrowth along the banks.
 The strategy document Towards a Liffey Valley Park, was published in 2006 and represented the first comprehensive strategy for the Liffey between Chapelizod in Dublin and Celbridge in Co.
 Kildare.
 The plan identifies considerable opportunities for recreation, tourism, economic development and habitat creation along the Liffey Valley whilst protecting the historic links to the town and its evolution.
 The vision for the future is to maintain, and enhance the unique river valley as a natural asset whilst meeting the development and open space needs of the catchment population therein.
-The strategy reinforces this vision and as such the strategy will guide the administration, management, allocation of resources and development control functions of the Office of Public Works and the four Local Authorities in whom the future of the Liffey Valley is entrusted.
+The strategy reinforces this vision and as such the strategy will guide the administration, management, allocation of resources and Please read the important notice on page 1 in conjunction with this document which concerns lands at Crodaun and at Donaghcumper.

+development control functions of the Office of Public Works and the four Local Authorities in whom the future of the Liffey Valley is entrusted.
 Whilst the overarching objective is to maintain the integrity of the Liffey Valley and to provide essential recreational space for the wider region, sensitively designed and appropriate development in certain areas provide an opportunity to develop / improve access to amenity areas.